pb66/stm32tests/stm32test1/README.md

+# stm32test1 (the initial work leading up to the emonTxshield project)

 This project follows the first 3 parts of a tutorial by dBC in the ["STM Development"](https://community.openenergymonitor.org/t/stm32-development/6815?u=pb66
 ) thread on the [OpenEnergyMonitor forum](https://community.openenergymonitor.org/latest?u=pb66).